 In this sense, research at the IPU cannot be assigned to either the natural sciences or the social sciences.
 Instead, it lies at the intersections of both and is characterized by multi-perspective and transdisciplinary approaches.
 Accordingly, research at the IPU uses theoretical methods coming from the humanities and hermeneutics but also from empirical, qualitative and quantitative approaches.
 Its scope further includes methodological and epistemological reflections.
 In this way, it contributes to the further development and differentiation of the methodological reservoir of psychological and psychoanalytic research.

-There are three research foci in the IPU’s research profile: First, psychotherapy research which includes a broad spectrum of questions with regards to psychotherapy process and outcome research.
-Second, transformation research that takes into account social and cultural transformation processes that are examined from an inter- and transdisciplinary perspective with a variety of methodological approaches.
-These transformation processes have significant effects on actors in all areas of their lives, leading to tense normalizations and changes in praxis.
-Third, conceptual research which lies at the intersection of psyche and society and which argues, among others, from the perspective of cultural psychology.
-Here, the focus is on the psychoanalytic subject, epistemology and discourse critique.
+- Transformation research considers social and cultural transformation processes that are examined from an inter- and transdisciplinary perspective with a variety of methodological approaches.
+These transformation processes have significant effects on actors in all areas of their lives, leading to strained normalizations and changes in practice.